Healthchecks.io ping endpoints accept HTTP HEAD, GET and POST request methods.

 We can extend the previous example and signal either success or failure depending on the exit code:

-Finally, all of the above can be packaged in a single line.
-The one-line version can be put directly in crontab, without using a wrapper script.
+The above script can be packaged in a single line.
+The one-line version sacrifices some readability, but it can be used directly in crontab, without using a wrapper script:

 m=$(/usr/bin/certbot renew 2>&1); curl -fsS --data-raw "$m" "https://hc-ping.com/your-uuid-here$([ $? -ne 0 ] && echo -n /fail)"